nelmio/alice/README.md

 ```

 The other, which is more interesting, is to define a reference with a wildcard,
-telling Alice how many object you want:
+and also tell Alice how many object you want:

 ```yaml
 Nelmio\Entity\User: